-Local Government Provisions Main Operating Appropriations Bi H.B.
-11 Executive As Passed By House As Reported By Senate Finance LOCCD22 Dishonesty and faithful performance of duty policy R.C.
+Local Government Provisions Main Operating Appropri Local Government Hovisions H.B.
+110 Executive As Passed By House As Passed By Senate As Reported By Conference Committee LOCCD22 Dishonesty and faithful performance of duty policy R.C.
 3.061, 940.05 No provision.
 Authorizes a soil and water conservation district to use an "employee dishonesty and faithful performance of duty policy" in lieu of surety bonds for all officers, employees, and appointees that are required by law to give a bond.
 (Certain political subdivisions have this authority under current law.)
 No provision.
+No provision.
 Fiscal effect: Gives SWCDs another option for insuring against officials and employees found to have mishandled SWCD funds.
 LOCCD1 Jurisdiction for appeals R.C.
 119.12 R.C.
-119.12 Establishes the Franklin County Court of Common Pleas as the jurisdiction for all appeals from orders issued by the Occupational Therapy, Physical Therapy, and Athletic Trainers Board (instead of the court of common pleas of the licensee's county of residence or of the county in which the licensee's place of business is located).
-Same as the Executive.
+119.12 Establishes the Franklin County Court of Common Pleas as the jurisdiction for all appeals from orders issued by the Occupational Therapy, Physical Therapy, and Athletic Trainers Board (instead of the court of common pleas of the licensee's county of residence or of the county in which the Same as the Executive.
 No provision.
-Fiscal effect: Possible increase in expenses related to additional cases in the Franklin County Court of Common Pleas, with some offsetting revenue in the form of court costs and fees.
-Corresponding decrease in expenses and offsetting revenue in the court of common pleas that would have otherwise heard such an appeal.
-Potential savings effect for the Board, as staff would not have to travel and Fiscal effect: Same as the Executive.
+No provision.